coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ### Cloning and Running the API

-To get a backend API up and running, we would be cloning a simple api built with node [from this repo](https://github.com/coderonfleek/simple-node-api).
+To get a backend API up and running, we would be cloning a simple API built with node [from this repo](https://github.com/coderonfleek/simple-node-api).
 After cloning the project, simply run `npm install` to install the required packages.
 Then run `node server` to get the server up and running.

-Our backend api simply exposes an endpoint `http://localhost:1337/todos` which returns a collection of To-Dos.
+Our backend API simply exposes an endpoint `http://localhost:1337/todos` which returns a collection of To-Dos.
 The project contains 3 main files:

-1. `server.js` : This is entry point to the application
+1. `server.js`: This is the entry point to the application
-2. `todos.js` : This is a module that simply returns an array of To-Do objects
+2. `todos.js`: This is a module that simply returns an array of To-Do objects
-3. `routes.js` : This is the routes module which returns the routes used in the backend application.
+3. `routes.js`: This is the routes module which returns the routes used in the backend application.
 This file only contains one route `/todos`.

 ## Developing Native Apps with Vue.js and Electron